SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UserDefinableApiEndpoint.md

 #### MessageBrokerTimeOutSeconds

 Default is set to 5 minutes (300 seconds).
-The MessageBroker sending the NATS trigger to SLNet will wait for this long on a response untill it will time out.
+The MessageBroker sending the NATS trigger to SLNet will wait for this long on a response until it will time out.

 ## HTTP(S) support